About the President

 Under Dr. Kesselman’s guidance, the university has received INSIGHT Into Diversity magazine’s Higher Education Excellence in Diversity (HEED) Award three years in a row in 2016, 2017 and 2018, and the 2018 Inclusive Excellence Awards from the National Association of Diversity Officers in Higher Education (NADOHE).
-Stockton has earned national recognition as a front-runner in civic learning, community engagement and sustainability, receiving the American Association of State Colleges and Universities (AASCU) Excellence in Innovation Award for Sustainability and Sustainable Development in 2016 and for Civic Learning and Community Engagement Inaugural Award in 2017 and the Sustainability in 2018.
+Stockton has earned national recognition as a front-runner in civic learning, community engagement and sustainability, receiving the American Association of State Colleges and Universities' (AASCU) Excellence in Innovation Award for Sustainability and Sustainable Development in 2016 and for Civic Learning and Community Engagement in 2017 and for Regional and Economic Development in 2021.
 With a host of awards and many special recognitions, Kesselman’s efforts have advanced the reputation of Stockton University and catapulted the institution’s brand into the national arena.

 President Kesselman received his doctorate in Higher Education Administration from Widener University, his master’s degree in Student Personnel Services/Counseling from Rowan University, his bachelor’s degree in Political Science from Stockton, and is a tenured Professor in Stockton’s School of Education, making him the most recognizable alumnus in Stockton’s history.